 - Answer eliminator

 - Question navigator (to quickly review and navigate to specific questions)

 If you'll be using assistive technology, be sure to read Assistive Technology for important information.

-Accommodations that don’t involve assistive technology or a change to exam timing or breaks don’t require a special format of the digital exam.
+Accommodations that don't involve assistive technology or a change to test timing or breaks don’t require a special format of the digital test.
 Examples include permission for small-group testing, food/drink/medication, and permission to test blood sugar.
 These types of accommodations can be used by students with approval from the College Board SSD office.